stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

-  Let's say you want to add a new account for user "Jean-Luc Picard" to the "Captains" Directory that you created earlier.
+  Let's say you want to add a new Account for user "Jean-Luc Picard" to the "Captains" Directory that you created earlier.
 You can use the Directory's ``CreateAccountAsync()`` method:

   .. only:: csharp